superfly/docs/machines/index.html.md

 1. You create a Fly Machine with a [Create Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_create), or with `fly machine create`.
 The Machine is in `created` state.
-This step can take some time: you're asking us to reserve space for your Machine, and then fetch your container from our global registry, and build a root filesystem; low double digit seconds, maybe.
+This step can take some time: you're asking us to reserve space for your Machine, and then fetch your container from our global registry, and build a root file system; low double digit seconds, maybe.

 2. Now that the Fly Machine exists, you can start it with a [Start Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_start), or with `flyctl machines start`.
 We boot a VM.
 The Machine is in `started` state.
 It's running.
 You can talk to it.
 This happens fast!
 Everything's